-Personal, Health and Social Education underpins life at Epsom Downs Primary School.
+Personal, Health and Social Education underpins life at Epsom Downs Community School.
 Our school is a values-based school that believes in developing a set of skills and attitudes that prepare our children for the modern-day world.
 Children’s attitudes to themselves and each other must be healthy if they are to be safe, happy learners.
 The emphasis is on encouraging individual responsibility, awareness and informed decision making, which is based around our seven school values of resilience, empathy, self-awareness, positivity, excellence, communication and teamwork.
 Our school PSHE Curriculum aims to provide opportunities for all pupils to learn and achieve.
 It promotes pupil’s spiritual, moral, social and cultural development and prepares children for the opportunities, responsibilities and experiences of life.

 Our curriculum also fully covers the statutory aspects of the Relationships Education and Health Education in the Department for Education’s Relationships Education, Relationships and Sex Education (RSE) and Health Education Statutory guidance